ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 ## Paging Through Tampered Results

-For some queries the server will skip over some results internally, and by that invalidate the `TotalResults` value.
-When executing a `Distinct` query or index produces multiple index entries per document (a fanout index), then `TotalResults` will contain the total count of matching documents found, but will not take into account results that were skipped as a result of the `Distinct` operator.
+For some queries, the server will skip over some results internally, and by that invalidate the `TotalResults` value.
+When executing a `Distinct` query or index producing multiple index entries per document (a fanout index), then `TotalResults` will contain the total count of matching documents found, but will not take into account results that were skipped as a result of the `Distinct` operator.

 Whenever `SkippedResults` is greater than 0 and a query involved some non-stored fields, it implies that we skipped over some results in the index.